selfdriven-foundation/selfdriven-ai/docs/pages/research-constructive-prepare.md

 **Preparing the Mind, Finances, and Family for Economic Transformation**

+> The following outlines general ideas.
+You should consider your personal circumstances before implementing any of the suggestions in this short paper—particularly with regard to the well-being of yourself and your family.

 ## Abstract

 Artificial intelligence and automation represent one of the most powerful technological transformations in human history.
 These technologies have strong deflationary characteristics: they reduce the cost of production, substitute computational power for labour, and increase productivity across many industries.